 Championship: 156 players, 120 pros and 36 amateurs with 36 holes of stroke play

-The 2014 Charlie's Maine Open returns to Augusta Country Club for the third time in the past 50 years.
+The 2015 Charlie's Maine Open returns to Augusta Country Club for the fourth time in the past 50 years.
 Augusta Country Club was one of the original eight clubs that formed the Maine State Golf Association in October of 1917.
 Today "the Country Club" is known as one of the premier golf clubs in Maine.
 Members and their guests enjoy the scenic and challenging golf course designed by a collection of internationally renowned designers.
 The front nine holes were designed by Wayne Stiles and John Van Kleek and the back nine were designed by Donald Ross.
 Picturesque views of Lake Cobbosseecontee and challenging terrain make this course enjoyable for round after round.

 The Maine Open has been held at ACC a total of eleven times.
 Previous winners were: Ernest Newnham (1934), Larry Rowe (1937), Willie Wansa (1941), Les Kennedy (1948), Charlie Shephard (1949), Jerry Gianferante (1952), Art Butler (Amateur-1952), Bill Eznicki (1960), Dustin Cone (2012), Evan Hammerling (2013), Andrew Mason (2014) and Matt Campbell (2015).

 The championship will be a 36-hole stroke play event.
 The MSGA reserves the right to have a cut for professionals if conditions warrant.
 Amateurs will be cut after 18 holes to the low 20 plus ties.
 In the event of a tie for the championship, play will immediately continue hole-by-hole until a winner is determined.
 The Pro-Am on Sunday, July 24th, 2016 will be by invitation only.